 About the Commissioner

-- Implementing healthcare reform, including market reforms to protect consumers and expand access to health insurance;
+- Implemented healthcare reform, including market reforms to protect consumers and expanded access to health insurance;

 - Issued emergency regulations establishing stronger requirements for health insurers to create and maintain sufficient medical provider networks to provide timely access to medical care;